-Based on this record, it shows that the sacrifice of planting costs and the season for the planting process is commensurate with the harvest (as a measure of Farmer Exchange Rates).
-The mechanism for attention to seasons is maintained and optimal, so that the success of the planting process until harvest can be maintained.
-Sustainability of planting activities based on season increases paddy production.
-As stated by Antok that:
+This record Table 4 shows that the sacrifice of planting costs and the season for the planting process is commensurate with the farmers' income (as a measure of Farmer

+Exchange Rates).
+The mechanism for attention to seasons is maintained and optimal so that the success of the planting process until harvest can be maintained.
+The sustainability of planting activities based on season increases paddy production.
+As stated by Antok: